Debra D. Mays

 “I can …”

-I can (as a teacher) help the students gain knowledge on comparing ecosystems from place to place.
+I can (as a teacher) help the students gain knowledge on population growth.

-I can (as a teacher) help the students gain knowledge on
+I can (as a teacher) help the students gain knowledge on reasons for urbanization.

 Instructional Strategies/